stealthBS/demo1-repo/network jamming.md

 <br>

-#### Step 3 : Locking targeted Wi-Fi/router and Searching its targeted client
+#### Step 3 : Locking targeted Wi-Fi/router and Searching your targeted client
 Now open new terminal tab and run the following commands :
 ```
 sudo su